-Precalculus (0351): This pre-calculus course is an extension of the student's skills in algebra, geometry and trigonometry.
+TC3 Precalculus (): This is a college credit bearing class in precalculus that is an extension of the student's skills in algebra, geometry and trigonometry.
 New topics studies will include polynomials, graphing of functions, sequences & series, conic sections, and an introduction to calculus.
 The course is designed for those students who plan to study calculus as a high school senior or college freshman.
+Students can earn four college credits through Tompkins Community College.
 (1.0 unit)